larryhastings/correlate/README.md

 in computing the "f-strings" for the log, but also simply the calls to the logging functions added overhead too.

-The solution I settled on is: by default, each of the debug print statements is commented out.
+My solution: by default, each of the debug print statements is commented out.
 **correlate** ships with a custom script preprocessor called `debug.py` that can toggle debugging on and off, by uncommenting and re-commenting the debug code.

 How does it know which lines to uncomment?
-Each line of the logging-only code ends with a special string: "`#debug`".
+Each line of the logging-only code ends with the special marker "`#debug`".

 To turn on this logging, run the `debug.py` script in the same directory as **correlate's** `__init__.py` script.
 Each time you run it, it'll